How To Make A Profit Buying & Selling Websites

 When looking for sites to buy, the niche you choose is important.
 Don’t choose a site that’s based on a timely topic or a passing fad.

-You might have heard of the term evergreen before, but essentially it’s a type of niche that’s consistently popular and will be over the long-term.
+You might have heard of the term evergreen content before, but essentially it’s a type of niche that’s consistently popular and will be over the long-term.

 This includes niches within the following spaces: